2017 Los Angeles Rams season: Week 9: at New York Giants

 Returning to action after their bye week, the Rams put on a dominating performance against the host Giants, who suffered their worst loss since 1964.
 Jared Goff was named NFC Offensive Player of the Week after throwing for 311 yards and four touchdowns, two to Robert Woods and one each to Tyler Higbee and Sammy Watkins.
 Todd Gurley scored a pair of rushing touchdowns and added a 44-yard catch-and-run that set up another.
-The Rams defense forced three turnovers, including fumble recoveries by Aaron Donald and Connor Barwin and an interception by Trumaine Johnson, all of which led to Rams scores.
+The Rams defense forced three turnovers, including fumble recoveries by defensive tackle Aaron Donald and linebacker Connor Barwin and an interception by Trumaine Johnson, all of which led to Rams scores.
 Their special teams also contributed to the win, with three field goals by Greg Zuerlein and a blocked punt by Cory Littleton also setting up a touchdown by the offense.

 Week 10: vs. Houston Texans

 Taking a 9–7 lead on three field goals by Greg Zuerlein during a quiet first half, the Rams exploded for three touchdowns during the third quarter of the Texans' first-ever visit to Los Angeles.
 Jared Goff passed for a career-high 355 yards and three touchdowns.
 Two went to Robert Woods, one of which went for 94 yards (the third-longest touchdown pass in Rams history), with the other going to Sammy Watkins.
-Meanwhile, the Rams defense forced four Texans turnovers, two of which were strip sack recoveries from Connor Barwin and Samson Ebukam while the other two were interceptions by linebacker Mark Barron and strong safety Blake Countess.
+Meanwhile, the Rams defense forced four Texans turnovers, two of which were strip sack recoveries from Connor Barwin and rookie linebacker Samson Ebukam while the other two were interceptions by linebacker Mark Barron and strong safety Blake Countess.
 Zuerlein closed out the Rams' fourth-straight win with his fourth field goal.
 The 7–2 start was the best for the Rams since 2001.
 They now have at least one home victory against all 31 other franchises.